bifrost/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for making predictions on my final model is located in the 56th cell of the Ipython notebook.

 For image 1, 3, 4 and 5 the model is very sure about the prediction (probability > 0.94).
-It was relatively sure that image 2 is Road work (probability of 0.68) meanwhile very uncertain about image 6 (probability of 0.36) that it also predicted wrong.
+It was relatively sure that image 2 is Road work (probability of 0.68) meanwhile very uncertain about image 6 was a Priority road (probability of 0.36).
+The last prediction was also wrong.

 ![alt text][image3]